MaimonLab/SiffPy/siffpy/siffplot/README.md

 ## SiffPlotters

+Different `SiffPlotter` subclasses have details that may be elaborated on in TODO: Find a place for this!

+### FluorescencePlotter

 ### PhasePlotter

-The `PhasePlotter` extends the `SiffPlotter` and uses its segmented `ROI` objects to construct estimates of a "phase" of the signal, which can generally be understood as the complex phase component of the 1D discrete Fourier transform of the segmented ROIs.
+The `PhasePlotter` extends the `FluorescencePlotter` and uses its segmented `ROI` objects to construct estimates of a "phase" of the signal, which can generally be understood as the complex phase component of the 1D discrete Fourier transform of the segmented ROIs.
 The functions of this `SiffPlotter` subclass generally take an `ROI` as an optional argument, and if none is provided will search to see if they already have an `ROI` attribute.
 These functions can only apply to `ROI` subclasses with a `subROIs` attribute, which many classes will link to a custom defined internal class (see, for example, the `Ellipse` class and its `wedges` attribute).
 If no such `ROI` is provided or accessible, these methods will raise `Exception`s

+### HistogramPlotter

+This plotter deals specifically with arrival time histograms in `.siff` data.

 ## ROIs